 The completed Form 407 Notice to Prohibit or Limit the Employment of a Child Under Section 193(2) for the parent/s of the child should be signed by the Director Policy and Service Design after consultation with the General Law Unit to ensure that the document, and the issuing of the document, is legally correct.
 A copy for the child and the employer/s of the child should also be prepared.
 The signed notices must be given, or sent by registered mail, to each party.

 A copy of the notice should also be sent to the Manager, Compliance Services at Commerce LR.

 Where there are ongoing support needs or protective concerns for the child or family, the case will be referred to the relevant district office.

-The completed Form 408 Notice to Prohibit or Limit the Employment of Children in a Particular Business or Place Under Section 194A(2) for the employer should be signed by the director, Policy (Child Protection and Children in Care )after consultation with the Department’s General Law Unit to ensure it is legally correct.
+The completed Form 408 Notice to Prohibit or Limit the Employment of Children in a Particular Business or Place Under Section 194A(2) for the employer should be signed by the director, Policy and Service Design after consultation with the General Law Unit to ensure it is legally correct.
 It must be given, or sent by registered mail, to the employer.
 The employer is required to give a copy of the notice to each child employed in the business or place at the time of receiving the notice.